 In addition to meeting the requirements for regular graduate standing, the student must satisfy the general requirements for the master of arts degree, described in Part Two of this bulletin, section on Master of Arts Degree.
-The student must also complete a minimum of 30 units of upper division or graduate courses distributed as follows: (1) a minimum of nine units in Political Science 200A-200B, Seminar in Government, and Political Science 299, Thesis; (2) a minimum of 12 units of courses and seminars devoted to the training and supervisory functions in government, to be selected in consultation with the graduate adviser; and (3) a minimum of nine units in political science selected from among the following: Political Science 140A-140B, Introduction to Public Administration; Political Science 145, Human Relations in Management; Political Science 144, Public Personnel Administration; Political Science 200A, Seminar in Political Science; and Political Science 240A-240B, Seminar in Public Administration.
+The student must also complete a minimum of 30 units of upper division or graduate courses distributed as follows: (1) Political Science 200, The Scope and Method of Political Science, and Political Science 299, Thesis; (2) a minimum of 12 units of courses and seminars devoted to the training and supervisory functions in government, to be selected in consultation with the graduate adviser, including at least three units of Political Science 240A-240B, Seminar in Public Administration.